sxdjt/ha-temperature-trend-analysis/README.md

 A first attempt at creating rate of change and other statistics, using Home Assitant historical data.

-_Note: The script defaults to pulling the last 30 days of data; my HA integration was reset recently and only has a few days' worth._
+The script defaults to the last 30 days, but you can specify a date range with ```--start-date``` and ```--end-date``` parameters.

 ```
 python ha-temp-trend.py --ha-sensor sensor.patio_climate_temperature --ha-url http://homeassistant.local:8123 --ha-token $BEARER

-* Fetching data from Home Assistant for 'sensor.patio_climate_temperature' from 2025-05-12 07:00 to 2025-06-12 06:59 (UTC)...
+* Fetching data from Home Assistant for 'sensor.patio_climate_temperature' from 2025-05-26 07:00 to 2025-06-26 06:59 (UTC)...
-* Successfully fetched 2686 records from Home Assistant.
+* Successfully fetched 5470 records from Home Assistant.
-* Filtered out 2 non-numeric/unavailable temperature readings.
+* Filtered out 1 non-numeric/unavailable temperature readings.

 ============================================================